RMPR/rmpr.github.io/_posts/2020-5-19-Migrating-from-Twitter-to-Mastodon.md

 # What is Mastodon?
 Straight from their main page: "Mastodon is an open source decentralized social network", so it's basically the project [Bluesky](https://twitter.com/bluesky) but already implemented (Without the ads yay).
-Basically, it's a bunch of small (compared to the whole thing) independent communities which can interact with each other.
+More specifically, it's a bunch of small (compared to the whole thing) independent communities which can interact with each other.
 You can find more information about Mastodon and how it works in the [documentation](https://docs.joinmastodon.org/).